bomeara/phraplweb/_posts/2000-01-08-distribution.md

 `docker run -it --name bomeara/phydocker -v /Path/To/My/Folder:/data -p 8787:8787 bomeara/phydocker`

 to run it as an RStudio Server.
-Change `/Path/To/My/Folder` to your absolute path to the folder you want access to (any subfolders will also be accessible).
+Change `/Path/To/My/Folder` to the absolute path to the folder you want access to (any subfolders will also be accessible).
 You can read and write to this in RStudio as the `/data` directory.
 In your web browser, go to `localhost:8787`, enter username and password (both are `rstudio`), to launch a version of RStudio that will run in your browser and have everything you might need.
 You might want to do `setwd("/data")` to make sure you're in the right directory.
 You can save any results or figures to this directory and it will still exist when you quit this instance.